tylerablake/website/_posts/2018-07-17-setting-up-your-machine.md

 There are many different ways to set up your development environment for NativeScript.
 Here I'll show you mine.
 <!--more-->

-The following shows the list I use to set up my development environment for NativeScript development on my Mac.
+The following shows the list I use to set up my machine for NativeScript development on my Mac.

-If you are not recovering from a computer crash like me, then the first 2 steps are optional :)
+If you are not recovering from a computer crash like me, then you can ignore reformatting your Mac :)

 **Note: Replace iTerm2 with your preferred terminal and VSCode with your preferred IDE**